The Ring 💍 Paris

 Martine got to the cafe early in order to get the table by the front window, the one in the spotlight of the sun.
 She didn’t want him to miss a thing.

 As usual, Kenneth was on time.
-She knew he would arrive on the dot — as English people loved to say, she thought sarcastically, as a replacement for spontaneity.
+She knew he would arrive on the dot, as English people love to say, she thought sarcastically, as a replacement for spontaneity.
 So she had his favourite, a café crème, on the table thirty seconds before he sat down.
-Between her espresso and his café crème lay a sparkling ring, blue and silver.
-He started to say “Salu—” but she looked at him sharply, as if he were late for the show.
-The curtain was already half way up the stage.

-She started abruptly, yet obliquely, like when the heroine blurts out the most significant details before the eyes of the audience had adjusted to the light: “There’s no way I could’ve known.
+She started abruptly, yet obliquely, like when the heroine blurts out the most significant details before the eyes of the audience have adjusted to the light: “There’s no way I could’ve known.
 I was having a drink with Antoine in the Quartier Latin.
 At La Maison de Verlaine, fifty blocks away.
 I had just bought this ring, this beautiful light blue ring.
 It’s exactly the same colour as the pendent my father bought me for my sweet sixteenth.”
 She pronounced the last two words with a Southern belle accent, which Ken thought was a wonderful thing to hear at any time (he could almost hear the echo of Tennessee Williams).
 It was especially wonderful coming from the lips of a stylish Parisienne.

 She pointed between her considerable breasts and said, “This one.”
 But the pendant, on the end of its silver chain, was lost down there somewhere.
 She opened her blouse further so that he could take a better look.
 It was a foamy, light blue rock onto which Aphrodite herself might have emerged from a smooth white swell.